-When we have finished our 12 week unit, Phyllis and I are going to take a day off of work and treat ourselves to a day spa.
+When we have finished our 12 week unit, Phyllis and I are going to take a day off of work and treat ourselves to a healthy lunch and a massage.

-Goal Planning Worksheet "I have fought the good fight; I have finished the race; I have kept the faith..."
+Goal Planning Worksheet

+"I have fought the good fight; I have finished the race; I have kept the faith..."
 2 Timothy 4:7